peterwooden/peterwooden-com/content/blog/building-your-react-intuitions/index.md

 }
 ```

-Generally,
+Generally `useState` works as follows, and you can use it as many times as needed in a component:

 ```js
 const [currentState, setState] = useState(initialState);
 ```

-You can use as many state hooks in a function as you need.

 When the state changes, React schedules a rerender, and the component function and its children are called again, but the `state` variables will reflect the updated values.

 Hooks like useState might have the appearance of magic, and you might wonder if they are just some dodgy ad-hoc trick.
 But they actually have a firm foundation in principle.
 In the functional programming world, they are called 'algebraic effects'.
-They are well understood and you can do some really cool and useful things with them, but that is getting beyond the scope of this post.
+They are well understood, predictable, and you can do some really cool and useful things with them, but that is getting beyond the scope of this post.
 Lets return to our code.

 First, set up a couple of elements to allow the user to add to the list: